takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 Throught Blip you are able to create groups, invite users to previously created groups and send and receive messages (peer to peer and inside a group).
 In order to get more information about WhatsApp Business API [access the Official WhatsApp docs](https://developers.facebook.com/docs/whatsapp/).

+<aside class="warning">According to the updates made by the Facebook team in July 2020, it is no longer possible to use the group feature</aside>

 Before start using WhatsApp channel you should understand some basic concepts.

 * Messages - If your chatbot receives some message from a customer you get the possibility to send normal messages to this user (for free) during a 24h window.
 Every message sent by the user reset this window.